-If you’re wondering how to do it right, here’s simple step by step tutorial on how to find and fix your low performing contents to increase your overall search rankings in 2019 and beyond.
+If you’re wondering how to do it right, here’s a simple step-by-step tutorial on how to find and fix your low-performing content to increase your overall search rankings in 2024 and beyond.

 Step 1: Go to Google Analytics and find your top 10 (or top 20) pages.
 If the content on those pages is not up to date, it’s time for you to rework on updating them.

 Step 2: Also find a list of all the underperforming posts and pages on your site.
 Check your last 1 year or 2 years traffic report to find those pages which are barely bringing you any visitors from search engines like Google.